WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 2.7.0 =
+* Fixed: Issues around opt-in options not showing until a list was chosen and the form saved.
+* Fixed: PHP warnings with login/register/comment signup integrations.
+* Added: Extra form submission catching if connection issues detected.
+Will notify administrators right away when detected as well.
+* Updated: Dismissable admin notice recommending to update the Constant Contact Forms plugin when one is available.

 = 2.6.1 =
 * Fixed: Issues around opt-in option display that were introduced with version 2.6.0.
 * Fixed: Issues regarding lists display in admin emails after user signup.